sulbha-codes/SafeSpace/README.md

 > “Every line of code should make someone feel safer, calmer, or more capable.”

 ---
-<a name="note"></a>

 ## 🧩 Note
 This project was initially developed offline, so the commit history doesn’t show the full progress.
-At that time, I wasn’t fully aware of the importance of regular commits to reflect real growth.
-This project reminds me how much I’ve learned — both technically and personally — since then.
+It reminds me how much I’ve learned — both technically and personally — since then.

 ---

-<a name="author"></a>
 ## 📫 Author

 **Sulbha Rasal**
 📧 [sulbha.rasal79@gmail.com](mailto:sulbha.rasal79@gmail.com)

----

 💜 *Code can do more than build features — it can truly care.*